resistaiart/forge-service/README.md

-# The Forge Project 🔨🔥
+# ⚒️ The Forge Project ⚒️

-> **Generate optimised, production-ready prompt packages for Stable Diffusion and ComfyUI**
+> **Generate optimised, production-ready prompt packages for Stable Diffusion and ComfyUI using the Forge GPT/API**

 ## Overview